Open to the Public

 There's lots to do at Ponders!
 View All

-Mark the calendar!
+Mark your calendar!
 View All

-In 2004, five years after establishing the Pemberton Forest Preserve with the Pemberton Tract, the Conservancy acquired the 908-acre Ponders Tract from the Glatfelter Pulpwood Company.
+In 2004, five years after establishing the Pemberton Forest Nature Preserve with the Pemberton Tract, the Conservancy acquired the 908-acre Ponders Tract from the Glatfelter Pulpwood Company.
 The Ponders Tract’s strategic location adjacent to the already established preserve and near the Redden State Forest provided an opportunity for expanding unbroken habitat for migrating birds and wide-ranging species.
-The tract also contains two headwater streams for the Broadkill River which flows into the Delaware Bay.
+The Tract also contains two headwater streams for the Broadkill River which flows into the Delaware Bay.